 J. Vernon McGee’s commentary series

-McGee’s commentaries are very affordable with most paperback volumes selling new for under $10.
+McGee’s commentaries are very affordable, with most paperback volumes selling new for under $10.

 John Calvin’s commentaries

 Calvin wrote commentaries on every book of the New Testament except 2 John, 3 John, and Revelation.
-He also wrote commentaries on many book of the Old Testament, but his omissions included Judges, Ruth, 1-2 Samuel, 1-2 Kings, 1-2 Chronicles, Ezra, Nehemiah, and Esther.
+He also wrote commentaries on many books of the Old Testament, but his omissions included Judges, Ruth, 1-2 Samuel, 1-2 Kings, 1-2 Chronicles, Ezra, Nehemiah, and Esther.

 Calvin is well-known for his theology — known as “Calvinism” — upon which Reformed theology and the Presbyterian denomination is based.
 Calvin is considered the founder of the Presbyterian denomination.